 Most cases of telogen effluvium do not require any treatment.
 Hair normally falls out if a new hair beneath it pushes it out and contributes to hair regrowth.
 Therefore, it becomes part of a natural process.
 Because the hair growth happens gradually, the density might appear thinner in the initial period, but the growth will achieve its fulness in course of time.

-Treatment could involve introducing some lifestyle changes or using some OTC medicines.
+Hair fall treatment could involve introducing some lifestyle changes or using some OTC medicines.
 But first you need to find out the cause for your hair fall, is it your environment, lifestyle or hormones.

 Diet: Good dietary habits are an absolute essential to stop hair fall.
 A well-balanced and nutritious diet could be your panacea for all hair problems.
 This is also your solution on how to get thick hair naturally.
 Include a sufficient quantity of proteins irons, zinc and vitamins in your diet.
 Have a lot of eggs, milk products and beans.
 However, some vitamins like vitamin A and E could cause hair fall, so the dosage should be taken after a consultation with the doctor.